 One of the huge benefits of using stories is that they sit at the top of the app, giving them center stage when it comes to engagement.
 It takes some time to get a feel for how to best use Instagram stories, but the benefits are worth it.

-It boasts a vast user base that has incredibly strong engagement.
-For businesses looking to give themselves an edge, it can be a great addition to your digital marketing strategy.
+It boasts a vast user base that has currently incredibly strong engagement.
+For businesses looking to give themselves an edge, it can be a great addition to any digital marketing strategy.